 Prior work experience was required for 47.8 percent of jobs in 2016.
 It seems that a lot of employers are really split on this difficult choice.
 And that’s because there’s a lot of pros and cons associated with either candidate.

 An experienced person will require a higher salary, and on the flip side, a less experienced person will require additional training, which translates to more “money” and “time.”
 The average cost of training an employee is a little over $1,200 and the average time it takes to ensure they’re ready for work is almost 40 hours.

 There’s a higher probability that the end result may not be successful when you go with an inexperienced worker.
-The same can be said for an experienced employee not working out, but the inherent risk of the position not working because of issues relating to experience are lessened.
+The same can be said for an experienced employee not working out, but the inherent risk of the position not working because of issues relating to experience is lessened.

-Salary alone isn’t the only stress-point that comes with hiring experience.
-The employee may require add-ons, i.e., bonuses, stock-options, flextime, etc. Outgrowing the position in a relatively short period of time is another issue that may come into play, ultimately costing even more money.
+Salary alone isn’t the only stress point that comes with hiring experience.
+The employee may require add-ons, i.e., bonuses, stock options, flextime, etc. Outgrowing the position in a relatively short period of time is another issue that may come into play, ultimately costing even more money.